Ozone Generator for Hunting – A Two-Year Field Test

 Is an ozone generator a substitute for good woodsmanship?
 No. Just the same way a rifle that is capable of ½ Minute of Angle (MOA) is not a substitute for good marksmanship.

 Honestly, I wish it didn’t work.
 I feel a bit naked without it now.
-In the South, we never really know where a deer is going to come from, so every hunt offers an opportunity to get busted no matter what the wind is doing.
+In the South, we never really know exactly where a deer is going to come from, so every hunt offers an opportunity to get busted no matter what the wind is doing.
 I can say this, any technology that helps hunters spend more time enjoying a natural resource is a good thing for the tradition of hunting, the wildlife, and the innovators who bring it to market.

 While I know I don’t have to have an ozone machine for hunting whitetails, the new opportunities it creates for me during the limited opportunities I have to hunt make it more than worth it to add to my arsenal.